 Key artists & personnel

-Rachael Wallis – co-director, choreographer
+Rachael Wallis – Co-artistic director, choreographer

-Suming Rupi – co-director, composer
+Suming Rupi – Co-artistic director, composer

 Seredau Tariyaljan – Paiwan song woman, performer